-The proposed change would have minimal impact on the overall character of the area.
-The request, if approved, would generate trips for one household.
+The proposed change would have minimal impact on the overall character of the area and is not anticipated to materially and adversely impact an established residential to the east.

 - B. In determining whether an established residential neighborhood exists, the following factors must be present: - 1.
-The area must have clearly established boundaries, such as roads, open spaces, rivers, lakes, lagoons, or similar features.
+The area must have clearly established boundaries, such as roads, open spaces, rivers, lakes, lagoons, or similar features. - Staff analysis indicates that the property serves as a transition between the commercial uses along S. Highway 1 and the residential along Rockledge Dr. - 2.
+Sporadic or occasional neighborhood commercial uses shall not preclude the existence of an existing residential neighborhood, particularly if the commercial use is non-conforming or predates the surrounding residential use.